Asterinos1/NYC-taxi-analytics/README.md

 ##  How to Run

 1.  **Prerequisites:** Ensure you have Apache Spark and Hadoop (with HDFS) installed and configured locally.
 2.  **Dataset:** Download the NYC Yellow Taxi data for 2021-2023 and place it in your HDFS at the path specified in the code.
-(Note: You must modify combine the data into a single csv file)
+(Note: You must combine the data into a single csv file)
 3.  **Build:** Use `sbt` to build the project.
 4.  **Run:** Execute the main application class `Main` to run the analysis.
 The results will be printed to the console.